PrincetonUniversity/cutqc2/docs/source/contributing.md

   In addition to Github-hosted runners, the project currently uses a [self-hosted](https://docs.github.com/en/actions/concepts/runners/self-hosted-runners) runner at the Princeton [Research Computing](https://researchcomputing.princeton.edu/) group.
   This runner is configured to run CI jobs on a host with multiple GPUs, and can be used for testing parts of the code that are single/multi-GPU enabled, with our without MPI.

   If the CI fails due to a reason that you cannot explain or fix, contact the maintainers, and we will try to help you out.

+#### Gurobi License on our self-hosted runner

+  For this repository, the following 2 "Environment Variables" have been defined in the Settings page:

+  - GUROBI_LICENSEID
+  - GUROBI_WLSACCESSID

+  In addition, the following "Environment Secret" has been defined:

+  - GUROBI_WLSSECRET

+  If/when Gurobi License expires, new values need to be obtained from the Gurobi Server.
+Go to [Web License Manager](https://license.gurobi.com/manager/licenses), create a new "Temporary Academic" license (typically valid for 3 months) and click Download.
+This prompts you to create an API key for the license, and generates a `gurobi.lic` file to download.
+The downloaded file has lines like:

+    ```
+    WLSACCESSID=b2ab-...
+    WLSSECRET=d5f2c..
+    LICENSEID=1234567
+    ```

+  Use the values on the 3 lines to get the values of the corresponding `GUROBI_*` variables and secret mentioned above.